bjornmeansbear/lectureScripts/WhatIsSGD.md

 If an object falls into one of the first three categories (beautiful, sentimental, or utilitarian), keep it.
 If it falls into “Everything Else” be rid of it (or never make it to begin with!).

-“beauty” in these previous contexts encompasses all Sterling’s "keep" points; everything else is the not beautiful, the un-sustainable.
+I think “beauty” in these previous contexts encompasses all Sterling’s "keep" points.
+Sterling's everything else is the not beautiful, the un-sustainable.

 To me, a hammer is utilitarian AND beautiful.
 To you, it might just be functional.
 The paintings, drawings, and houseplants I find beautiful are what another might find ugly.
 The things I find sentimental are probably unique to me.
 This is okay.

+There will be enough overlaps between beauty, utility, and sentimentality that some common ground can be found.

 Sustainable graphic design’s "look" must take it’s cue from this: Anything that helps promote the flourishing of nature’s interconnected systems will look correct.

+Whether a viewer is turned on by the pure beauty or the utilitarian functionality of a solution matters not, what matters is what is communicated.

 That doesn’t require a particular style, material, or typeface

-Whether a viewer is turned on by the pure beauty or the utilitarian functionality of a solution matters not, what matters is what is communicated.

-## Biomimicry

-Alternately, we can turn to something else entriely.
-The tennants of Biomicry as as follows:

 - Nature runs on sunlight.
 - Nature uses only energy it needs.